The Lavin Agency Speakers Bureau

 Stories of queer identity and Black joy have the power to educate us on diversity, inspire social justice activism, and build community.

 Storytelling isn’t just a form of entertainment—for GEORGE M. JOHNSON, whose body of work on diversity and queer identity inspires readers across the world to “be themselves unapologetically,” writing has the power to change lives.
-The award-winning Black non-binary author and activist is one of the 2022 TIME100 Next, TIME‘s annual list of rising stars, as well as one of Out’s 100 Most Influential LGBTQ People.
+The award-winning Black non-binary author and activist is one of the TIME100 Next, TIME‘s annual list of rising stars, as well as one of Out’s 100 Most Influential LGBTQ+ People.
 They use their inspiring life story to teach individuals, corporations, and policymakers about LGBTQIA+ activism and social justice in healthcare.
 Their New York Times bestselling memoir All Boys Aren’t Blue, a powerful recounting of George’s adolescence growing up as a young Black queer boy in New Jersey, was optioned for television by Gabrielle Union and Sony TV and called “an exuberant, unapologetic memoir infused with a deep but cleareyed love for its subjects” by the New York Times.

 “Love—deep, soulful, clarifying love—shines in George M. Johnson’s writing like sunlight passing through a church’s stained-glass windows.
 Their storytelling and the mission that propels the telling is always right on time.”— Saeed Jones, award-winning author of How We Fight for Our Lives